Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Simulations

-The simulation procedure requires to define the initial configuration of the $N_e$ photoelectrons that are taken into account, i.e. their spatial positions $\mathbf{r}_i$ and velocities $\mathbf{v}_i$ at the instant $t$=0 in a defined $O\mathbf{\hat{x}\hat{y}\hat{z}}$ reference system.
+The simulation procedure requires to define the initial configuration of the overall $N_e$ photoelectrons, i.e. their spatial positions $\mathbf{r}_i$ and velocities $\mathbf{v}_i$ at the instant $t$=0 in a defined $O\mathbf{\hat{x}\hat{y}\hat{z}}$ reference system.
 The initial position $\mathbf{r}_i$ of each photoelectron $i=1,...,N_e$ is randomly selected inside a cylinder that represents the region of the gas cell crossed by the FEL radiation beam.
 The radius of the cylinder $a$=5~$\mu$m corresponds to half the measured beam diameter, while the length of the cylinder is $l$=30~$\mu$m and is approximately equal to the spatial extension of the pulse, its duration being $\sim$100~fs as stated above.
 The axis of the cylinder corresponds to the $\mathbf{\hat{x}}$ coordinate axis.
-The initial kinetic energy $E_{Ki}$ of each photoelectron is instead randomly selected according to a normalized probability distribution $f(E_K)$ which essentially reproduces a reference experimental photoelectron spectrum acquired with low radiation intensity ($I=6.6 \cdot 10^7$ photons/pulse at an attenuating N$_2$ gas pressure $p$=80~Pa) and presenting negligible space-charge effects.
+The initial kinetic energy $E_{Ki}$ of each photoelectron is randomly selected according to a normalized probability distribution $f(E_K)$ which essentially reproduces a reference experimental photoelectron spectrum acquired with low radiation intensity ($I=6.6 \cdot 10^7$ photons/pulse at an attenuating N$_2$ gas pressure $p$=80~Pa) and presenting negligible space-charge effects.
 The transmission function for the spectrometer is assumed determined by the angular magnification of the entrance lens and hence directly proportional to $(E_K)^{-\frac{1}{2}}$ \cite{Roy_90,Martensson_94}.
 The low-flux spectrum acquired at $p$=80~Pa is then multiplied by a function proportional to $\sqrt{E_K}$ and a polynomial is used to extrapolate the spectrum in the non-measured low kinetic-energy range 0--7~eV.
 The area of the obtained function in $E_K$ is finally normalized to 1, giving as a result the probability distribution $f(E_K)$.
 The modulus of the initial velocity of each photoelectron is then calculated from the initial kinetic energy $E_{Ki}$ as $|\mathbf{v}_i|=\sqrt{2E_{Ki}/m}$.
-For simplicity, all the photoelectrons (photoelectrons from the valence orbitals and from the core levels, Auger electrons, inelastic background) are assumed to be emitted isotropically.
 Space-charge effects at different pulse intensities $I$ are then simulated varying the number $N_e$ of photoelectrons emitted from the cylinder at $t$=0.
-For relatively low values of $N_e$ (less than 30,000), in order to improve statistics the procedure is repeated with different initial configurations and the obtained final kinetic energy spectra are averaged.
+For relatively low values of $N_e$ (less than 30,000), in order to improve statistics the procedure is repeated with different initial configurations and the obtained final kinetic-energy spectra are averaged.